emmydush/INVENTORY-MANAGEMENT-SYSTEM/TROUBLESHOOTING.md

 ## Current Solution Status

-The "app" module has been created and is properly configured in this project.
+The "app" module issue has been resolved by creating a simple [app.py](file:///E:/Best%20App/app.py) file that contains the WSGI application.
+This approach is more compatible with Render's expectations.

 Verification tests show:

-- ✅ The app module can be imported successfully
+- ✅ The app.py file can be imported successfully
-- ✅ The WSGI application can be imported from app.wsgi
-- ✅ The app module is registered in Django's INSTALLED_APPS
+- ✅ Both `from app import app` and `from app import application` work correctly
 - ✅ Django's check command reports no issues
-- ✅ The app module is properly loaded in Django
+- ✅ The build script runs successfully

 ## Verification Steps